soulcramer/kamekamo-gradle-plugin/.github/CONTRIBUTING.md

 ## Development

 Check out this repo with Android Studio or IntelliJ.
 It's a standard gradle project and conventional to check out.

-The primary project is `slack-plugin`.
+The primary project is `kamekamo-plugin`.

 Kotlin should be used for more idiomatic use with Gradle/AGP APIs